Man acquitted in pregnant woman's slaying in North Dakota

 Crews and another of Hoehn's girlfriends testified that Hoehn put ropes around their necks during sex and fantasized about strangling people.
 A fellow jail inmate testified that he told Hoehn about his ex-girlfriend's abortion and Hoehn said he "just would have cut the baby out."

-Hoehn's attorney, Daniel Borgen, countered with an inmate from a western North Dakota women's prison who testified that Crews told her she strangled Greywind and cut out the baby in a matter of minutes.
+Borgen countered with an inmate from a western North Dakota women's prison who testified that Crews told her she strangled Greywind and cut out the baby in a matter of minutes.
 Crews denied that claim, as well as assertions that Greywind and Hoehn were having an affair and that she killed Greywind in a fit of jealousy.

 Greywind's body was found several days after she was killed, shrouded in plastic and dumped in the Red River.